 Participants: All countries, all ages, English language submissions only.

-There will be one winner this year who will win a brand new pair of Cashmere Writing Gloves (Light Heather Grey).
+There will be one winner this year who will win a brand new Google Home Mini.
 The winner will also see their story featured prominently on this site and shared across our social media channels as well as being rewarded with a one hour session with the 'plot doctor', our manuscript troubleshooting service.
-There's also runners up prizes of a free eBook for any shortlisted entries.
-For more information on the prize please follow this link:
+There are also runners up prizes of a free eBook from a selection for any shortlisted entries.

 TERMS AND CONDITIONS: